Wildlife

 - Contracting any illness from a bat is rare.
 While ABLV and Hendra virus are the two main health concerns, bats can also carry other diseases.

-For more information about bats and health, call Queensland Health on 13 HEALTH (13 432 584), go to their website.
+For more information about bats and health, call Queensland Health on 13 HEALTH (13 432 584) or visit their website.

 Snakes